rystsov/rystsov.github.io/_posts/2015-09-16-how-paxos-works.markdown

 The paxos topology is similar to the typical 3-tier application (where clients are web-browsers, proposal are fron-end servers and acceptors are databases).

-## Ok, how proposal and acceptors communicate to agree How the participates of the distributed system communicate?
+## Ok, how proposal and acceptors communicate to agree on the state's change?